wipfir97/RFDose/README.md

 The YAML file must be structured like this:

-More detailed descriptions of each parameter, including units, can be found here:
+More detailed descriptions of each parameter, including units, can be found in the [parameter reference file](inst/extdata/params_reference.csv).

 Parameters can be customized by ...